gbroxey/blog/_posts/2023-05-26-floor-fac-even.md

 Only the derangement $\sigma = (12)(34)$ is mapped to itself here, and the rest are set in pairs $(\sigma, f(\sigma))$.
 So the number of derangements $D_4$ is odd.

+---

+Quick note.
+I've been working on multiplicative sums 2 and some more density stuff but I've been a little busy and it's taking more time than expected.
+They're coming at some point though.
+This was a nice short post to fill a little gap.
+Thanks to my friend [shawkattack](https://www.twitch.tv/shawkattack) for showing me the original video on this and talking with me about it.

+---

 [^1]: An involution is a bijective map from a set to itself, which is its own inverse.
 In other words, it's a way to pair up elements of a set (potentially pairing an element with itself).
+[^2]: One can elementarily count that the total number of such involutions is $(n-1) \cdot (n-3) \cdot \ldots \cdot 3 \cdot 1$ which is odd.
+So we can just let $f(\sigma) = \sigma$ for these, the number of fixed points is odd, and so $D_n$ is odd.
+But we'll show it by extending the involution itself and not by counting, just to show the method works.

 [yt]: https://www.youtube.com/watch?v=wrHxeHJDTk4
 [aops]: https://artofproblemsolving.com/wiki/index.php/Derangement